elduvelle/ephys_tutorials/3_markdown_tutorial.md

 strikethrough ~text~ using "~"

 ### Additional tips:
+- for GitHub to interpret a text file in Markdown, give it the extension '.md'
 - make good use of the 'Preview' feature at the top of your editing window in GitHub
 - you might have to add 2 spaces at the end of each line of a paragraph to avoid having them all on the same line
 - AFAIK you cannot underline in the Markdown used here on github